 As we all have too much time to practice our solo dancing these days, what better time to write a few lines about the three most common jazz routines in lindy land.
 The Shim sham, Tranky Doo and Big Apple.
-I am by no means an historian though so please let me know if I write inaccurate stories.
+I am by no means an historian though so please let me know if I write something historically inaccurate.

 Originally, the Shim Sham was a tap routine from the 1920s by Leonard Reed and Willy Bryant, comprised of four basic moves we still know today.
 The shim sham, pushes with cross over, tackie Annie and half breaks.